-During FFY 2021, Baby Watch continued engaging with SSIP workgroups comprised of local EI program administrators, direct service providers, and community partners, in addition to ICC members, regarding SiMR improvement efforts.
+During FFY 2022, Baby Watch continued engaging with SSIP workgroups comprised of local EI program administrators, direct service providers, and community partners, in addition to ICC members, regarding SiMR improvement efforts.
 Strategies used to implement stakeholder engagement include email, video conferencing, ICC meetings, and Subcommittee meetings.
 Some of the engagement strategies are one-way interactions where Baby Watch shares or disseminates information; others gather input from stakeholders that is used to improve or change something.
 We also use more engaging strategies where we work together as decision-makers on a problem or issue.
 Two of our workgroups, ICC, and subcommittees are cross-stakeholder engagement representing a diverse group of people who are dedicated to improving the EI system and ultimately improving outcomes for children and families.
 Consensus building is used at times in order to ensure that everyone at the table has a voice in decisions.

-Baby Watch continued participating in local and statewide initiatives designed to promote child social-emotional development, infant and caregiver mental health, and parent engagement, support, and education.
-Baby Watch collaborated with the following community partners to bring training designed to promote healthy social and emotional development of young children and their families.
-Please refer to the Evaluation Plan https://health.utah.gov/cshcn/pdf/BabyWatch/UTAH%20FFY%202021%20EVALUATION%20PLAN.pdf for attendee information
+Baby Watch continued participating in statewide initiatives designed to promote child social-emotional development, infant and caregiver mental health, and parent engagement, support, and education.
+Baby Watch continued its collaboration with the following community partners to bring training designed to promote healthy social and emotional development of young children and their families.
+Please refer to the Evaluation Plan for attendee information.

+https://familyhealth.utah.gov/wp-content/uploads/Office EC/pdf/BabyWatch/UTAH-FFY-2022-EVALUATION-PLAN.pdf